AUCSLAB/csci157-anonymization/README.md

 ### Collaboration policy

-You may work in groups for this homework.
+You may work in groups for these homework.
 Make sure to specify group members in the comments of the code files you submit.

 ## Revision History
 * Summer 2021 - Initial project draft developed as part of the [Mozilla Responsible Computer Science Challenge](https://foundation.mozilla.org/en/what-we-fund/awards/responsible-computer-science-challenge/) by: